 3. Geographical distribution and characteristics of pastoral and farming communities outside the Indus region, from the neolithic to early iron phases.

 4. Vedic society.
 The Vedic texts; change from Rigvedic to later Vedic phases.
 Religion; Upanishadic thought.
-Political and social organisation; evolution of monarchy and varna system.
+Political and social organisation; the evolution of monarchy and the varna system.

 6. The Mauryan Empire.
 Chandragupta; Megasthenes.
 Asoka and his inscriptions; his dhamma, administration, culture and art.
 The Arthasastra.

 8. The Guptas and their successors (to c.
 750 AD).
-Changes in political organisation of empire.
+Changes in the political organisation of empires.
 Economy and society.
 Literature and science.
 Arts.

 9. Early Medieval India.
 Major dynasties; the Chola Empire.
 Agrarian and political structures.
 The Rajaputras.
 Extent of social mobility.
 Position of women.
 The Arabs in Sind and the Ghaznavids.

-10. Cultural trends, 750-1200, Religious conditions: importance of temples and monastic institutions; Sankaracharya; Islam; Sufism.
+10. Cultural trends, 750-1200, Religious conditions: the importance of temples and monastic institutions; Sankaracharya; Islam; Sufism.
 Literature and Science.
 Alberuni’s “India”.
 Art and architecture.

-11-12.
-Thirteenth and fourteenth Centuries: Ghorian invasions causes and consequences.
+11. (11-12) Thirteenth and fourteenth Centuries: Ghorian invasions causes and consequences.
 Delhi Sultanate under the “Slave” Rulers.
 Alauddin Khalji: Conquests; administrative, agrarian and economic measures.
 Muhammad Tughlaq’s innovations.
 Firuz Tughluq and the decline of the Delhi Sultanate.
 Growth of commerce and urbanization.
 Mystic movements in Hinduism and Islam.
 Literature.
 Architecture, Technological changes.

-14-15.
-The Mughal Empire, 1556-1707.
+14. (14-15) The Mughal Empire, 1556-1707.
 Akbar: conquests, administrative measures, jagir and mansab systems; policy of sulh-i-kul.
 Jahangir, Shahjahan and Aurangzeb: expansion in the Deccan; religious policies.
 Shivaji.
 Culture: Persian and regional literatures.
 Religious thought: Abul Fazl; Maharashtra dharma.
 Painting.
 Architecture.
 Economy: conditions of peasants and artisans, growth in trade; commerce with Europe.
 Social stratification and status of women.

-16. Decline of Mughal Empire, 1707-61.
+16. The decline of the Mughal Empire, 1707-61.
 Causes behind decline.
 Maratha power ounder the Peshwas.
 Regional states.
 The Afghans.
 Major elements of composite culture.
 Sawai Jai Singh, astronomer.
 Rise of Urdu language.

 23. Separatist Trends in Indian nationalist politics- the Muslim League and the Hindu Mahasabha; The post -1945 developments; Partition and Independence.

-24. India independent to 1964.
+24. Indian independence to 1964.
 A parliamentary, secular, democratic (republic the 1950 Constitution).
 Jawaharlal Nehru’s vision of a developed, socialist society.
 Planning and state-controlled industrialization.
 Agrarian reforms.
-Foreign policy of Non-alignment.
+The foreign policy of Non-alignment.
 Border conflict with China and Chinese aggression.

-Modern Indian History needs extensive and thorough attention in perspective of both prelims and mains.
-While topics from the middle of 18th century to present times and National Movement, significant events and prominent personalities should be given importance in Modern Indian History.
+- Modern Indian History needs extensive and thorough attention with respect to both prelims and mains exams.
+Topics from the middle of the 18th century to present times and National Movement, significant events and prominent personalities should be given importance in Modern Indian History.
 For more information check out the History Archives.